-This Mini Chocolate Cake with Chocolate is a cocoa based, ganache topped chocolate lover’s dream!
-It’s moist, fluffy and, of course, deeply chocolatey.
+This Mini Chocolate Cake with Chocolate is a chocolate lover’s dream!
+It’s moist, fluffy and deeply chocolatey.
 Bonus: it’s beyond easy to whip up!

 WHY YOU’LL LOVE THIS CHOCOLATE CAKE

-- DEEPLY CHOCOLATEY: The batter is made with a half a cup of cocoa and it’s filled and topped with mousse-like whipped chocolate ganache and silky ganache!
+- It’s made with lots of cocoa powder and filled with mousse-like whipped chocolate ganache and topped with silky ganache!

-- MOIST AND TENDER: The olive oil makes this cake so moist and tender.
+- The olive oil in the cake batter makes this cake moist and tender.

-- EASY: Considering how delicious it looks and tastes, you’ll be surprised by how quickly and easily it comes together!
+- It comes together quickly and easily it comes together!
 Anyone can make it!

-- PERFECT FOR ANY OCCASION: Make this cake when you have unexpected guests, for a birthday or anytime you’re craving chocolate!
+- Make this cake for a birthday or special occasion or just anytime you’re craving chocolate!